ekoka/bencode/README.md

 # Bencode decoder

-This little utility function allows to decode bencoded data using.
-It was tested with Python 3.6.
+A small utility function to decode bencoded data.
+It was built and tested with Python 3.6.7.

-## How to use
+## How to

 Import the `decoder` function from the `bencode.decoding` module and simply run it on a Python byte string.
 The return value is a list of Python native data types.
 Note that all string values are byte strings not unicode strings, that includes dictionary keys.